f-algebra/elea/README.md

 ### Total mode vs. partial mode

-The default functional language that Hoverboard supercompiles is partial, meaning that functions can fail to terminate, and that variables can contain `_|_`.
+The default functional language that Elea supercompiles is partial, meaning that functions can fail to terminate, and that variables can contain `_|_`.
-However, if you require supercompilation of a total language, you can add `(mode total)` to the top of your program in order to switch Hoverboard to total mode.
+However, if you require supercompilation of a total language, you can add `(mode total)` to the top of your program in order to switch Elea to total mode.
 In total mode, all functions are assumed to be terminating and all free variables are assumed to not contain `_|_`.
-Hoverboard does *not* check totality for you - if you give it a non-total function and switch total mode on, Hoverboard no longer guarantees semantics preserving transformations.
+Elea does *not* check totality for you - if you give it a non-total function and switch total mode on, Elea no longer guarantees semantics preserving transformations.

 For example, let's try to simplify the term `add x x`, first in the default partial mode, then in total mode.